XiLin03/xilin03.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Master student in Robotics, Johns Hopkins Univesity, working on Athletic Intelligence, Control, and Robotics.
+I am a Master student in Robotics, National University of Singapore, working on Athletic Intelligence, Control, and Robotics.
 I am currently working as a research intern at Wuxi Research Institute of Applied Technologies, Tsinghua University.
 Before that, I was a member of Terradynamics Lab at Johns Hopkins University.
-Before the enrollment at Johns Hopkins University, I am a undergraduate student at Dalian University of Technology.
+Before the enrollment at National University of Singapore, I am a undergraduate student at Dalian University of Technology.

-I am intetested in the intersection of Machine Learning, and Control.
+I am intetested in the intersection of Machine Learning and Control in Robotics.
 My research focuses on the locomotion of varieties of robots on different environment.

-I am looking for research and intern opportunity right now.
+I am looking for research and intern opportunity now.

 ## Experience